OutSystems/cordova-plugin-secure-storage/build-actions/README.md

 ## Contents

-The file setStringsAndroid.yaml contains one build actions:
+The file setStringsAndroid.yaml contains one build action:

 - Android specific.
 Adds multple `<string>` entries to the `strings.xml` file of the Android app.
 These strings are then fetched in runtime and used in the plugin.